wondwosen-bewketu/Flex-Review/DEPLOYMENT.md

 ### Database

-For production use, replace the localStorage-based review selection with a proper database solution:
+For production use, replace the in-memory storage with a proper database solution:
 - PostgreSQL or MongoDB for storing selected reviews
 - Redis for caching frequently accessed data